Russian Doll Season 2 Release Date Cast, plot, trailer, review - Mash Viral

 We’ll post any confirmation of another cast here as soon as we receive it, but we’d be pretty disappointed if we didn’t get another chance to meet Nadia’s girlfriend Maxine (Greta Lee) and Lizzy (Rebecca Henderson).

-And if Nadia’s past continues to haunt her like in season one, there’s a chance we haven’t seen her mother Lenora Vulvokov’s last, played by Chloë Sevigny,
+And if Nadia’s past continues to haunt her like in season one, there’s also a chance that we haven’t seen her mother Lenora Vulvokov’s last played by her Chloë Sevigny,

 What will happen in the second season of Russian Doll?